W3stside/pastelle-ui/content/AboutUs/AboutUs.md

 ## WHEN
-Mentally established at the peak of fidget spinners, and legally established in 2022, Pastelle is headquarted in Lisboa, with Portugal standing firmly as the base of operations for the complete lifecycle of our streetwear.
+Mentally and sexually established at the peak of fidget spinners, and legally established in 2022, Pastelle is headquarted in Lisboa, with Portugal standing firmly as the base of operations for the complete lifecycle of our streetwear.